 We review other indefinite-lived intangibles for impairment annually in the fourth quarter or whenever events or changes in circumstances indicate the carrying amount of other indefinite-lived intangibles may not be recoverable.
 An indefinite lived intangible asset is impaired if its fair value is less than its carrying value.
 An impairment loss is measured as the difference between the implied fair value of the reporting unit's indefinite-lived asset and the carrying amount of the asset.
 The fair value measurement is determined based on assumptions that a market participant would use including expectations regarding future operating performance (which are consistent with our internal projections and operating plans), discount rates, control premiums and other factors which are subjective in nature.
-As of December 31, 2012, reasonable variations in these assumptions do not have a significant impact on the results of the impairment test.
+As of December 31, 2013, reasonable variations in these assumptions do not have a significant impact on the results of the impairment test.
 Actual cash flows from operations could differ from management's estimates due to changes in business conditions, operating performance and economic conditions.

-In the first quarter of 2013, we will adopt the FASB's new accounting guidance which permits an entity to first assess qualitative factors to determine whether it is more likely than not that the fair value of the indefinite lived intangible asset is less than its carrying amount as a basis for determining whether it is necessary to perform the quantitative test discussed above.
+In the first quarter of 2013, we adopted the FASB's new accounting guidance which permits an entity to first assess qualitative factors to determine whether it is more likely than not that the fair value of the indefinite lived intangible asset is less than its carrying amount as a basis for determining whether it is necessary to perform the quantitative test discussed above.
+As a result of this analysis, we recorded an impairment charge of \$2.9 million in the fourth quarter of 2013, which is included in the Impairment of Trade Name line item in the Consolidated Statements of Income and Comprehensive Income.
+See Note 6 to the consolidated financial statements for information on this impairment charge.